szwacz/electron-boilerplate/README.md

 ## The build pipeline

 Build process is founded upon [gulp](https://github.com/gulpjs/gulp) task runner and [rollup](https://github.com/rollup/rollup) bundler.
 There are two entry files for your code: `src/background.js` and `src/app.js`.
-Rollup will follow all `import` statements starting from those files and compile code for whole dependency tree into one JavaScript file for each entry point.
+Rollup will follow all `import` statements starting from those files and compile code of the whole dependency tree into one `.js` file for each entry point.

 You can [add as many more entry points as you like](https://github.com/szwacz/electron-boilerplate/blob/master/tasks/build_app.js#L16) (e.g. to split your app into modules).